-The FruitGuys has donated nearly eight million servings of farm-fresh fruit to people in need across the United States over the last five years, with nearly two million servings in 2018 alone.
+The FruitGuys has donated nearly eight million servings of farm-fresh fruit to people in need across the United States over the last five years, with almost 2 million servings in 2018 alone.

 The FruitGuys GoodWorks program fights hunger through direct produce donations from our warehouses and from generous FruitGuys clients via our Donate-a-Crate program.
 As the nonprofit arm of the program, The FruitGuys Community Fund empowers small farms and supports sustainable agriculture through its annual grant cycle.
 In 2018, it awarded more than $47,000 to 13 small farms across the country.

 “More than eight million servings of fruit have been donated in the last five years, and our Community Fund grants now total some $200,000, all of which has really had a big impact on the people and farms we serve,” says founder and CEO, Chris Mittelstaedt.
 “We’re very proud of and thankful for our team, our partners, the farms, and especially our clients, who help these initiatives to grow.”